FloGa/scfs/README.md

 big files tend to slow down the whole process.
 The explanation is simple, many cloud storage providers do not support concurrent or chunked uploads of a single file, sometimes they would not even support resuming a partial upload.
-You would need to upload it in one go, sequentially byte for byte, it's all or nothing.
+You would need to upload it in one go, sequentially one byte at a time, it's all or nothing.

-Now consider a scenario, where you upload a really big file, like a mirror of your Raspberry Pi's SD card with the system and configuration on it.
+Now consider a scenario, where you upload a huge file, like a mirror of your Raspberry Pi's SD card with the system and configuration on it.
 I have such a file, it is about 4 GB big.
 Now, while backing up my system, this was the last file to be uploaded.
 According to ETA calculations, it would have taken several hours, so I let it run overnight.
-The next morning I found out that after around 95% of upload process, my internet connection vanished for just a few seconds, but long enough that the transfer tool aborted the upload.
+The next morning I found out that after around 95% of upload process, my internet connection vanished for just a few seconds, but long enough for the transfer tool to abort the upload.
 The temporary file got deleted from the cloud storage, so I had to start from zero again.
 Several hours of uploading wasted.

 I thought of a way to split big files, so that I can upload it more efficiently, but I came to the conclusion, that manually splitting files,